kk181105/Projects/Gaming Hub/How to view the WebPage.md

 *Copy the Raw URL

-*Paste the copied link in the website source given below → https://htmlpreview.github.io/
+*Paste the copied link in the website source given → https://htmlpreview.github.io/

 *After pasting the link → Press *Preview*